ofgulban/segmentator/README.md

 ## Support

+For guides and tips you can visit our [github wiki](https://github.com/ofgulban/segmentator/wiki).

-Please use [GitHub issues](https://github.com/ofgulban/segmentator/issues) for bug reports and feature requests.
+Please use [GitHub issues](https://github.com/ofgulban/segmentator/issues) for questions, bug reports or feature requests.

 ## License